 1. HPS Is Not Value For Money

 For the reasons cited in this article, Heartland Boy and Heartland Girl collectively decided to opt for a $283K HDB loan for a tenure of 14 years.
 To protect against this sum assured, the Heartland Couple was paying a combined premium of $306 for a total of 12 years (90% of HPS Cover period) under the Home Protection Scheme.
+Note: Heartland Boy subsequently took advantage of the low interest-rate environment as a result of Covid-19 to refinance into a very cheap home loan.
+Obtain the cheapest mortgage package from PropertyGuru Finance.

 Take note of the formula used to calculate the payout of the Home Protection Scheme during the term should any of the events occur to the life assured.
 As the HPS is a mortgage reducing term insurance, the Sum Assured reduces with each month the life assured pays the mortgage.